David Browne (footballer)

-David Eric Browne (born 27 December 1995) is a Papua New Guinean professional footballer who plays as a forward or a midfielder for the Papua New Guinea national team.
-He is the first Papua New Guinean footballer to play professionally in Europe.
-Besides New Zealand, he has played in the Netherlands and Finland.
+David Eric Browne (born 27 December 1995) is a Papua New Guinean former professional footballer who played as a forward or a midfielder.
+He was the first Papua New Guinean footballer to play professionally in Europe.
+Besides New Zealand, he played in the Netherlands and Finland.

 Early career

 Around the age of 10, Browne began playing football as a goalkeeper.
 He began his football career in the Port Moresby suburb of Kaugere at the Living Light Academy.
 Between 2007 and 2010, he changed schools three times, attending Korobosea International School from 2007 to 2008, St Josephs International School in 2009, and Port Moresby International School in 2010.
 Browne played for two years for local development team Port Moresby School of Excellence FC of the Port Moresby Soccer Association from 2010 to 2011.
 POMSOE FC was founded in 2010 and featured mostly players from the Papua New Guinea national under-17 team.
 He left Papua New Guinea for a football scholarship in New Zealand in 2012.